smithy-lang/smithy-rs/design/src/rfcs/rfc0026_client_crate_organization.md

 RFC: Client Crate Organization
 ==============================

-> Status: RFC
+> Status: Accepted
 >
-> Applies to: clients (and impacts servers due to shared codegen)
+> Applies to: clients (and may impact servers due to shared codegen)

 This RFC proposes changing the organization structure of the generated client crates to: